practicalli/clojure-data-science/docs/index.md

 - [:fontawesome-brands-youtube: Extending Clojure with Python - Chris Nuernberger](https://www.youtube.com/watch?v=vQPW16_jixs){target=_blank}

+## Example projects

+* Simple Covid19 dashboard - import data from CSV, simple data wrangling and creating a website dashboard using Oz for a vega-lite based visualisation and CSS for highlighting specific data points

+* Oz Visualisation examples - learn some of the capabilities of Oz and demonstrate how to create a range of visualisations

+* Ascii visualisation

+* Visualising survey data - take a survey such as

 ## SciCloj community

 A community of people using Clojure and other tools to create amazing things in the realm of science

 * [Homepage](https://scicloj.github.io/){target=_blank}
 * [:fontawesome-brands-youtube: SciCloj YouTube channel](https://www.youtube.com/channel/UCaoZzhNzq-H7YiQczXKuXuw/){target=_blank}
 * [GitHub repository](https://github.com/scicloj/){target=_blank}